Congress approves bill to make Juneteenth a federal holiday

 Under the legislation, the federal holiday would be known as Juneteenth National Independence Day.

-Rep. Clay Higgins, R-La., said he would vote for the bill and he supported the establishment of a federal holiday, but he was upset that the name of the holiday included the word independence rather than emancipation.
+Rep. Clay Higgins, R-La., said that he would vote for the bill and that he supported the establishment of a federal holiday, but he was upset that the name of the holiday included the word “independence” rather than “emancipation.”

 “Why would the Democrats want to politicize this by coopting the name of our sacred holiday of Independence Day?"
-Higgins said.
+Higgins asked.

+Rep. Brenda Lawrence, D-Mich., replied, “I want to say to my white colleagues on the other side: Getting your independence from being enslaved in a country is different from a country getting independence to rule themselves.”